MicrosoftDocs/windows-dev-docs/hub/apps/design/globalizing/multilingual-app-toolkit-editor-downloads.md

 Use the standalone [**Multilingual App Toolkit 4.0 Editor**](use-mat.md) to help you localize your apps with localization file management, translation support, and editing tools.

 Each of the following downloads contain an .msi installer for the Multilingual App Toolkit 4.0 Editor (also known as the Multilingual Editor).
-Select the link for your preffered language.
+Select the link for your preferred language.

 - To start the installation immediately, click **Run**.
 - To save the download to your computer for installation at a later time, click **Save**.